UGS-GIO/gravityApp/.github/ISSUE_TEMPLATE/create-application-specifications-document.md

 ---

-Meet with Marshall and Jay to discuss application.
+Meet with Marshall, Martha and Jay to discuss application.
-Things to include in document:
+Things to include in [document](https://github.com/UGS-GIO/repo/wiki/Application-Requirements):
 - [ ] What data layer(s) do you want? (point/polygon/line/raster)
 - [ ] What do you want the popups to look like?
 - [ ] What attributes do you want shown in the popups?